gabriellewald/education-project/README.md

 <img src='images/education_image.jpg' width="900">

-# Passing the Standards Projection
+# Predicting Test Performance in California Public Schools

 Research shows that high-poverty areas disproportionally educate children of color.
 A student’s race/ethnicity and social class are highly predictive of if they will attend a high-poverty or high-minority school.
 For instance, African American and Hispanic students—even if they are not poor—are much more likely than White or Asian students to be in high-poverty schools.